msandoval55/pub.repo/Q&A's.md

 How long is a mailbox retained for?

 > [!note]
-A soft-deleted user mailbox is a mailbox that has been deleted using the Microsoft 365 admin center or the Remove-Mailbox cmdlet in Exchange Online PowerShell, and has still been in the Microsoft Entra ID recycle bin for less than 30 days.
+It can be recovered within 30 days after being deleted.

+> [!note]
+When you delete a user account, the corresponding Exchange Online mailbox is deleted and removed from the list of mailboxes in the EAC.
+After the user account is deleted, it's listed on the Deleted Users page in the Microsoft 365 admin center.
+It can be recovered within 30 days after being deleted.
+After 30 days, the user account and mailbox are permanently deleted and not recoverable.

 https://learn.microsoft.com/en-us/exchange/recipients-in-exchange-online/delete-or-restore-mailboxes